Dale Ho

 Dale Edwin Ho (born 1977) is an American lawyer serving as a United States district judge of the United States District Court for the Southern District of New York.
 Prior to becoming a judge, he was the director of the American Civil Liberties Union's voting rights project.

 Early life and education

 Ho was born in 1977 in San Jose, California to immigrants to the United States from the Philippines.
-He received his Bachelor of Arts in political philosophy, summa cum laude, from Princeton University in 1999 with membership in Phi Beta Kappa.
+He received his Bachelor of Arts in political philosophy, summa cum laude, from Princeton University in 1999 and was elected to Phi Beta Kappa.
 He then received his Juris Doctor from Yale Law School in 2005.

 Career

 Ho served as a law clerk to Judge Barbara S. Jones of the United States District Court for the Southern District of New York from 2005 to 2006 and Associate Judge Robert S. Smith of the New York Court of Appeals from 2006 to 2007.
 Through a one-year Fried Frank Civil Rights Fellowship, he worked for the law firm Fried, Frank, Harris, Shriver & Jacobson as an NAACP Legal Defense & Educational Fund, Inc. (NAACP LDF) Fellow from 2007 to 2009.
 He then worked as a staff attorney with the NAACP LDF from 2009 to 2013, where he worked on legislative redistricting projects, including anti-gerrymandering efforts.

 In 2013, Ho became Director of the American Civil Liberties Union (ACLU) Voting Rights Project.
 In 2014, Ho began teaching election law as an Adjunct Assistant Professor of Law at Brooklyn Law School starting in 2013, and a racial justice clinic as an adjunct professor at the New York University School of Law starting in 2014.

 In 2019, Ho was one of five ACLU lawyers featured in the documentary The Fight, produced by actress Kerry Washington, which followed his preparation, oral argument, and reaction in the United States Supreme Court proceedings around Department of Commerce v.
 New York (see Notable cases, below).